 In mice, doses of pterostilbene up to 3,000mg/kg daily (500-fold the estimated human intake) have failed to exert any significant clinical or biochemical toxicity.

-Pterostilbene up to 250mg daily in humans over the course of 6-8 weeks has failed to cause any biochemical or clinical signs of toxicity, with side effects not significantly different than placebo.
+Pterostilbene up to 250mg daily (125mg twice daily) in humans over the course of 6-8 weeks has failed to cause any biochemical or clinical signs of toxicity, with side effects not significantly different than placebo aside from one dropout due to worsening cholesterol which may be related to an increase in LDL-C seen with this dose when tested elsewhere in hypercholesterolemic adults.

 (Common misspellings for Pterostilbene include terostilbene, pterstilbene, pterostilben)